 Integrated: Systems + Construction

 Increasing digitalization is setting new challenges for the building industry.
 Building technology itself and planning processes are becoming ever more complex, and the individual work stages demand clear communication between all participants right from the beginning.
-One of the four key themes at BAU 2019 is therefore integrated systems in building design and construction.
-This is the place to talk to experts direct and find out just what really counts, now and in the future.
+One of the four key themes at BAU 2019 was therefore integrated systems in building design and construction.

 Collaboration between architects and engineers